GDuip/SwiftyX/README.md

 ## Features

-- Search the web using a trusted proxy.
+- Search the web using a proxy.
 - Access to tons of websites
 - Awsome design!
 - Fast proxy!